Kitware/CMake/Help/variable/CMAKE_VS_NUGET_PACKAGE_RESTORE.rst

 .. versionadded:: 3.23

-When using a Visual Studio generator, this cache variable controls if msbuild should automatically attempt to restore NuGet packages prior to a build.
+When using :ref:`Visual Studio Generators`, this cache variable controls if msbuild should automatically attempt to restore NuGet packages prior to a build.
 NuGet packages can be defined using the :prop_tgt:`VS_PACKAGE_REFERENCES` property on a target.
 If no